Acostill/scipts/readme.txt

 ------------------------------- Commands --------------------------------
 $ makesite folder1 folder2 ... folderX
-    1: Creates new project folders with the names you enter
+    1: Creates new project folder(s) with the names you enter
         Examples:
             $ makesite html-exercise
             (Above command will create a new folder called html-exercise)